 Susan at Palais Royal inner courtyard, with the Colonnes de Buren (Buren Columns) by French artist Daniel Buren just beyond the colonnade - Photo by Mattia Baldi

-Palais Royal inner courtyard - you can see the famous black and white striped Colonnes de Buren (Buren Columns) by French artist Daniel Buren just beyond the colonnade - Photo by Mattia Baldi
+In this photo, I'm walking through Palais Royal's inner courtyard and heading to the garden in the back; you can see some of the famous black and white striped Colonnes de Buren (Buren Columns) by French artist Daniel Buren just beyond the colonnade - Photo by Mattia Baldi

 Bonjour, and welcome to Paris Discovery Guide!

-I'm Susan Vik, the creator and publisher of parisdiscoveryguide.com, a website devoted to helping first-timers to Paris as well as return visitors discover the best things to see, do, and experience in this beautiful and fascinating city.
+I'm Susan Vik, the creator and publisher of parisdiscoveryguide.com, a website devoted to helping first-time and return visitors to Paris discover the best things to see, do, and experience in this beautiful and fascinating city.

 Top photo: Notre Dame Cathedral, photographed during a boat ride down the Seine River, (c) Paris Discovery Guide®